Head of Department: Miss E Evans BA, MA (Dunelm)

 Follow the links below to learn more about English at Epsom College.

 In the Third Form and Lower Fourth students immerse themselves in writing from across history, seeking to emulate the styles and methods of the greatest writers.
-From Simon Armitage's Sir Gawain and the Green Knight to Lee's To Kill a Mockingbird, students will read texts which have shaped the world we inhabit and then learn to write like those masters of their craft.
+From Simon Armitage's Sir Gawain and the Green Knight to Hill's The Woman in Black, students will read texts which have shaped the world we inhabit and then learn to write like those masters of their craft.
 Through re-drafting, exhaustive attention to detail and a belief that writing well matters deeply, our students will produce polished, substantial work of which they can be proud.

 Grammar is taught through the study of writing and we place great emphasis on the importance of learning poetry so that our students build up a rich store of language on which to draw throughout their lives.